 Logistic Regression

-Logistic regression is one of the most basic and standard methods.
+Logistic regression is one of the most basic and standard methods to tackle data related challenges in machine learning.
 These types of machine learning classification seek to find the most appropriate relationship between a target variable and a set of independent variables.
 This algorithm is similar to Linear Regression with additionally using a logistic function.
 Thus, an observation belongs to one of the classes with a probability of 0.5.
 The line separating the two classes has an S form.

 Logistic regression line separating classes (source)